HTTP upload to other Xeoma

 - the archive needs to be stored on the second machine (audio included)

 A USB-camera means no usable IP address, which complicates the idea of allowing the software remote archive storage.
 While the situation is not particularly sophisticated, most products on the video surveillance software market are unable to provide a decent solution for it.
 Xeoma, however, has an answer for that as well.
-The module “HTTP upload to other Xeoma” does exactly that.
+A combination of “HTTP upload to other Xeoma” and “HTTP Receiver” modules does exactly that.

 The Port can be anything that is currently not occupied by some other process.
 By default it’s 10090.